We told you last summer about the R22 phase out and with summer approaching, Roland J. Down Service Experts wanted to remind you of your options.

 READY TO BE DONE WITH IT?

-If you don’t want to stress about the issue of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Roland J. Down Service Experts Heating & Air Conditioning today and we’ll come out and provide you a no-charge in-home estimate on a new AC system, just in time for spring!
+If you don’t want to stress about the trouble of your refrigerant being phased-out, or you don’t want to agonize about the increasing costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Roland J. Down Service Experts today and we’ll come out and provide you a free in-home estimate on a new AC system, just in time for spring!